isl-org/Open3D/docs/arm.rst

 Nvidia Jetson computers with 64-bit processor and OS are supported.
 You can compile Open3D with ``-DBUILD_CUDA_MODULE=ON`` and ``-DBUILD_GUI=ON`` and the Open3D GUI app should be functional.
+We support CUDA v10.x, but other versions should work as well.

 Raspberry Pi 4